And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 They showed a modicum of respect for the Constitution by naming it, I believe it's the National Defense Highway Act.

-They they say, well, national defense is in the Constitution, so we'll just call it national uh say it's for national offense.
+They say, well, national defense is in the Constitution, so we'll just call it for a national offense.

-So as I said, the uh the statement by uh Judge Leonard uh uh uh Leonard Hahn, when the Constitution dies in the heart of men and women, it's gone forever.
+So, as I said, the statement by Judge Leonard Hand: when the Constitution dies in the heart of men and women, it's gone forever.

-Because if you don't respect the Constitution, how are you gonna expect a politician to respect the Constitution?
+Because if you don't respect the Constitution, how are you going to expect a politician to respect the Constitution?

-And if you if you read our Constitution, the framers had gross distrust for United States Congress.
+And if you read our Constitution, the Framers had gross distrust for the United States Congress.

 Look at the language of the Bill of Rights.

-If the framers of our Constitution thought that Congress would not do these things, why in the world do they say it?
+If the framers of our Constitution thought that Congress would not do these things, why in the world did they say it?

 They had a deep suspicion of Congress, and here are you and I are just letting Congress run roughshod over our liberties.